cg-Kdaf/RPIAlarmClock/README.md

 # This is a Alarm Clock project
-It is a project for a connected Alarm clock, with agenda, weather indications, and much more.
+It is a project for a connected Alarm clock, with calendar, weather indications, and much more.
 I do it for fun, with a raspberry pi 0W, and a low power consumption EPaper 800\*480px with 7.3inches.

 Futur plans are :
 - [x] Music alarm